 The Nomura Group faces intense competition in the financial services sector from a wide variety of competitors.
-In Japan, the Nomura Group competes with other independent Japanese securities firms as well as securities firms affiliated with commercial banks and with overseas firms.
-As a result the Nomura Group's market shares in the sales and trading, investment banking and retail businesses in particular have been affected.
-In recent years, competition has intensified beyond the traditional financial sector based on the increasing digitalisation of the industry, not only with the rise of online securities firms but also FinTech companies and the entry of non-financial companies into the financial services sector.
-In order to address such changes in the competitive landscape, the Nomura Group has already begun various efforts to implement these changes in the competitive environment.
+The Nomura Group competes with other independent securities firms as well as securities firms affiliated with commercial banks and with firms that have broad footprints across regions.
+As a result, the

+Nomura Group's market shares and commissions earned in the sales and trading, investment banking and retail businesses in particular have been affected.
+The Nomura Group faces intense competition beyond the traditional financial sector based on the increasing digitalisation of the industry, not only with the rise of online securities firms but also FinTech companies and the entry of non-financial companies into the financial services sector.
+In order to address such changes in the competitive landscape, the Nomura Group continues to adopt and transform its business models through various measures.
 However, these measures may not be successful in growing or maintaining the Nomura Group's market share in this increasingly fierce competitive environment, and the Nomura Group may lose business or transactions to its competitors, harming its business and results of operations.